davidmreed/davidmreed.github.io/_drafts/static-analysis-pmd-salesforce-development-lifecycle.md

         </properties>
     </rule>

 Rules can be deactivated by simply removing the entire `<rule>` element, or by commenting it out.
 If necessary, the priority and Code Climate properties can also be changed.
-Note however that in the CI setup described here, any violation (regardless of priority) marks the build as a failure; a command line option to PMD (`-minimumpriority`) can filter on this basis.
+Note however that in the CircleCI setup described here, any violation (regardless of priority) marks the build as a failure; a command line option to PMD (`-minimumpriority`) can filter on this basis.

 Depending on where you choose to integrate PMD in your development lifecycle, you may have zero, one, or several rule sets.
 Eclipse and Code Climate don't need them (but can use them); Apex PMD and the CircleCI workflow do need rule sets.